The Post-DEI Hollowing Phenomenon™

 • access to culturally sustaining support networks

-This is not a rejection of DEI.
+This phenomenon does not necessarily represent an explicit rejection of DEI.

 3. What the Construct Seeks to Explain